- Course Number:

 - Special Fee:

-Course DescriptionProvides information on organized crime, its development, growth and impact on society and criminal justice processes.
+Course DescriptionProvides information on terrorism, its development, growth and impact on society and criminal justice processes.
 Includes crime families, terrorists, gangs and fringe groups with criminal intentions, their detection, investigation and combat.
-Prerequisites: CJA 100; WR 121.
+Prerequisites: CJA 111, WR 121.
+Audit available.

 Intended Outcomes for the course